yukaitung/realworld-oat-poco/README.md

 ./Realworld
 ```

+### Test

 If you would like to run the test, you should create the SQL schema as well, refer to [realworld.sql](sql/realworld.sql).
-And the database should be empty.

 ```bash
 export REALWORLD_TEST_DB_HOST=<MySQL Server IP>